nyx-space/docs/docs/showcase/mission_design/orbit_design_ga.md

 ### Initial guess for the genome
 With all genetic algorithms, one needs to specify the genes which are used to vary the population.
 In our case, we'll only vary the initial orbit.
 My hunch is that an orbit which solves this problem adequately is nearly a sun-synchronous orbit, but not quite.
 Let's setup the genome such that it allows variation of the eccentricity, inclination, argument of periapse and RAAN.

-However, this is my first time trying to use a genetic algorithm, so I'll simply change the inclination first and increase the size of the genome later.
-So the genome will have a unique gene of type `f64`.
+However, this is my first time using a genetic algorithm, so I'll simply change the inclination first and increase the size of the genome later.
+The genome will have a unique gene of type `f64`.
 I'll be using the [onemax](https://github.com/Martin1887/oxigen/blob/master/onemax-oxigen/src/main.rs) implementation as an example.

-Let's create a new file which will implement oxigen's [Genotype trait](https://docs.rs/oxigen/2.2.0/oxigen/genotype/trait.Genotype.html).
+Let's create a new file (`genome.rs`) which will implement oxigen's [Genotype trait](https://docs.rs/oxigen/2.2.0/oxigen/genotype/trait.Genotype.html).
 The whole file is [a bit long](https://gitlab.com/nyx-space/showcase/orbit_design_ga/-/blob/6c7c973eca164a76273707eb64d8ad3a736f3009/src/genotype.rs), so here I'll simply paste on the `fitness` function and the updated `main` function.
 All I did was copy the code from the previous main function into the fitness function and accounted for the genes.

 === "`genome.rs`"
     ```rust